GuhaAG/bourbonandcoding-the-blog/source/_posts/docker-react-app-ec2.md

 > If `localhost` is coded into your server configuration, you have to change it to `0.0.0.0` to bind it to the public IP.

 #### Next Steps
-If you want to share you shiny new web app with the world wide web, you would want to get a static IP for your instance, allow TCP connections to it by changing the security group configuration and perhaps even get a domain name and associate it to the IP.
+If you want to share your shiny new web app with the world wide web, you would want to get a static IP for your instance, allow TCP connections to it by changing the security group configuration and perhaps even get a domain name and associate it to the IP.
 I won't cover any of that in this post but buy me a bourbon or two and i might be convinced to make another post all about that.

 Until then cheers, and keep coding !